Balša II: Reign

-On January 13, 1378, he came to power in Zeta after the death of his older brother, Đurađ I. His power was felt only in the region around Scutari and in the eastern part of Zeta's coast.
+On January 13, 1378, Balša II came to power in Zeta after the death of his older brother, Đurađ I. His power was felt only in the region around Scutari and in the eastern part of Zeta's coast.
 The most prominent feudal lords who did not recognize Balša's rule were their sworn enemies, the Đurašević-Crnojević family, who were allies of the Republic of Venice.

 In 1385, Balša II started the war for the conquest of Durazzo, taking it following four attempts.
 In 1385, the defeated ruler Karl Topia appealed to Murat I for assistance, and the Ottoman Army led by Hajruddin Pasha routed the Balšići at the Battle of Savra, on the Saurian field, near Lushnjë.
-The Ottomans chopped Balša's head off and sent it as an exclusive gift to Hajreddin Pasha.
+The Ottomans decapitated Balša's head and sent it as an exclusive gift to Hajreddin Pasha.
 This marks the end of the rule of his family over Durazzo.

 Aftermath

-Balša's widow, Komnina, and their daughter Ruđina, later took control of Balša's territory in southern Albania to protect it from Turkish invaders.
-Komnina seemed to be the Duchy of Valona's main ruler, until her death in 1396.
+Balša's widow, Komnina or Comita, and their daughter Ruđina, later took control of Balša's territory in southern Albania to protect it from Ottoman invaders.
+Balša's widow seems to have been the Duchy of Valona's main ruler, until her death in 1396.
 In the meantime, the Muzaka family had gained control of Berat.
 In 1391, however, Ruđina married Mrkša Žarković. Žarković succeeded the duchy, calling himself Lord of Valona.
 He reigned over the city until his death in 1414.
-Ruđina took over her late husband's position and ruled Valona until 1417, when it, as well as its citadel in Kanina, was seized by the Turks.
-Ruđina fled Albania and sought asylum in Zeta.
+Ruđina took over her late husband's position and ruled Valona until 1417, when it, as well as its citadel in Kanina, was seized by the Ottomans.
+Ruđina fled Albania and sought asylum in Corfu.
 Her nephew, Balša III, then-ruler of Zeta, granted her asylum and entrusted her with governorship of the coastal town of Budva.